Once a skeptic, Vicky’s now a keto believer

-Vicky was always conscious of what she ate, cutting fat and filling up on carbs as recommended.
-But it didn’t stop her scale from climbing up to 345 pounds (156 kg).
+Vicky was always conscious of what she ate, cutting fat, and filling up on carbs as recommended.
+But it didn’t stop her scale from climbing to 345 pounds (156 kilos).

 She now realizes that the diet was working against her best efforts, although she didn’t understand it at the time.
 “Desserts and sweets were never my downfall.
 The food itself was bad, the pasta and the pizza.”

-She went online to read about treating type 2 diabetes, and unexpectedly stumbled upon a presentation about the keto diet.
-The high-fat diet caught her attention, particularly because it sounded logical and struck a cord with her personal experience.
+She went online to read about treating type 2 diabetes and unexpectedly stumbled upon a presentation about the keto diet.
+The high-fat diet caught her attention, particularly because it sounded logical and struck a chord with her personal experience.

-September 22, 2018 was her starting date, and less than a year later she was 125 lbs (57 kg) lighter, off all medications and had reversed her type 2 diabetes.
+September 22, 2018, was her start date, and less than a year later she was 125 pounds (57 kilos) lighter, off all medications, and had reversed her type 2 diabetes.
 She feels much better, has more energy and doesn’t get headaches anymore.

 Vicky and her husband often go out to restaurants.
 They find that keto is easy to stick to when dining out, especially since many young waiters are familiar with the diet.
 Sometimes they ask the waiter for keto-friendly options, or simply order a bunless burger, chicken wings or eat the pizza toppings.

 Even though Vicky doesn’t think that exercise is necessary for weight loss, she has started working out with a personal trainer since she enjoys her new-found mobility.
-“I couldn’t exercise in the beginning due to my size, so the keto message was good for me, that you don’t have to exercise to lose weight.”
+“I couldn’t exercise in the beginning due to my size, so the keto message was good for me, that you don’t have to exercise to lose weight,” Vicky says.

 She recalls previous diets where she had to exercise while starving, it was hard on her body and left her feeling weak.
 So when she started keto, she made a resolution to only focus on her eating habits instead.

-What has she learned from her keto journey?
+What has Vicky learned from her keto journey?

 - Don’t measure or worry about ketones.
 Trust your body (and scale) to tell you whether you are making progress, and don’t get caught up reaching an arbitrary level of ketones.